Ultra-Humanite: Post-Crisis

 After the 1985-86 limited series Crisis on Infinite Earths, Superman's history was rewritten in The Man of Steel miniseries, and the Earth-Two Superman was removed from continuity.
-The Ultra-Humanite was excluded from Superman's reboot, and his post-Crisis history remained tied to the 1940s and to the Justice Society of America and All-Star Squadron.
-Previous appearances of the Ultra-Humanite fighting Golden Age Superman in the 1940s in Action Comics #13-21 and in All-Star Squadron were re-told for the sake of continuity (a technique known as retconning) to show him having fought other 1940s heroes.
+The Ultra-Humanite was excluded from Superman's reboot; previous appearances of the Ultra-Humanite fighting Golden Age Superman were retold to show him having fought other 1940s heroes.

 The Ultra-Humanite's most ambitious scheme occurs in the 2002 "Stealing Thunder" story arc from JSA #32-37 where, having taken over the body of an aged Johnny Thunder, he deceives Jakeem Thunder into handing over his magical pen.
 With Thunderbolt's power, the Ultra-Humanite restores his body's youth, and then proceeds to take over the world.
 Under his rule, Earth is transformed into essentially a single mind, with nearly every metahuman becoming an extension of him.
-A few heroes manage to escape the control of the Ultra-Humanite: Jakeem Thunder, Captain Marvel, Hourman, the third Crimson Avenger, Power Girl, Sand, and the second Icicle.
-Wildcat and Hector Hall are also freed—Wildcat as an apparent side effect of his 'nine lives', and Hall so that he could summon the garb of Doctor Fate and thus provide the Ultra-Humanite with access to Nabu's power—but both are held captive by the Ultra-Humanite.
-After the reserve JSA are able to temporarily short out the Thunderbolt (thanks to advice from the time-displaced original Hourman), the Ultra-Humanite is seemingly killed by the Crimson Avenger (although the Icicle nearly beats her to it) as revenge for the death of the first Crimson Avenger, who died earlier in an explosion triggered by the Ultra-Humanite.
+A few heroes manage to escape the control of the Ultra-Humanite.
+After the reserve JSA are able to temporarily short out Thunderbolt, the Ultra-Humanite is seemingly killed by the Crimson Avenger.